 Where formal working partnerships have developed, such as the Shared ICT Services with Cambridgeshire FRS, there are clear governance arrangements in place.
 These include Board meetings and minutes.
-Another example is the Blue Light Collaboration Board, where there are formal meetings held between the Fire & Rescue Service, the Police and Ambulance Services.

 The Corporate Programme Board (CPB) was established in November 2020 and is another layer of Governance to deliver Corporate Objectives (CRMP) with support from the central Programme Management Office.
 The CPB reports to CMT.